 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

 - 2 oz mint infused simple syrup (to learn how to make infused simple syrup, click here)

 - 1 oz freshly squeezed lime juice

 - Fresh mint leaves and/or fresh lime wedge for garnish

 - Cocktail shaker, tall glass

 - Fill a tall glass with ice.
-Pour club soda, mint infused simple syrup, white rum and lime juice into a cocktail shaker with ice.
+Pour mint infused simple syrup, white rum and lime juice into a cocktail shaker with ice.
 Shake vigorously, then strain the cocktail into the glass with ice.
-Stir in fresh mint leaves.
+Top off with club soda and stir in fresh mint leaves.
 Garnish with a lime wedge, if desired.